Todd Lockwood: Biography

-In 1994, he attended Worldcon, Lockwood's first science fiction convention, in Winnipeg, Manitoba, taking some of his Asimov's covers and some other work to show to artists and art directors in hopes of making contacts with people in the science fiction and fantasy publishing world.
+He attended Worldcon, Lockwood's first science fiction convention, in Winnipeg, Manitoba, taking some of his Asimov's covers and some other work to show to artists and art directors in hopes of making contacts with people in the science fiction and fantasy publishing world.
 "It was a revelation! ...
 I met other artists and saw so much amazing work.
 I met Michael Whelan, who responded very favorably to the black and white work I had done, particularly Cerberus.
 I went home inspired and determined to do more and better work.
 I got more magazine work and started building a portfolio of published work in the field I had always wanted to be a part of."
 Lockwood began illustrating cards for Chaosium and Phil Foglio's XXXenophile card game, and soon his friend David Martin suggested him to an art director at TSR, the publisher of the popular role-playing game Dungeons & Dragons.
 "I had sent TSR portfolios in the past, but now I had a real fantasy portfolio.
 The art director, Stephen Daniele, gave me a bunch of character portraits for one of the Spellfire decks, then some book covers for TSR.
 An opportunity to work for TSR full-time came along in 1996, and I jumped at it."
 In 1997, Wizards of the Coast acquired the TSR properties and moved Lockwood and his family to Washington state.
-Working for Wizards, he continued to work on the D&D line and on Magic: The Gathering.

 Lockwood produced art for the Ravenloft, Forgotten Realms, and Dragonlance campaign settings, as well as cover art for novels based on the Forgotten Realms setting.
 His work is included in the book Masters of Dragonlance Art.
 Lockwood also became the Vice President of ASFA (the Association of Science Fiction and Fantasy Artists), which sponsored the Chesley Awards for fantasy art at the World Science Fiction Convention.
 In 1999, he helped to redefine the look of the Dungeons and Dragons game for the Third Edition release.
 In 2002, after Hasbro bought Wizards of the Coast, Lockwood returned to freelancing.